junxit/us-congress-bills-115/metadata.md

 - 2017-05-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 44.
 - 2017-09-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5017-5018;  text: CR S5017-5018)
 - 2017-09-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5017-5018;  text: CR S5017-5018)
+- 2017-09-07 — Message on Senate action sent to the House.
+- 2017-09-07 — Received in the House.
+- 2017-09-07 — Referred to the House Committee on Energy and Commerce.